RTEMS/rtems-docs/c-user/rtems_data_types.rst

 .. rubric:: NOTES:

-The fatal extensions are invoked in :term:`extension forward order`.
+The fatal extensions are invoked in :term:`extension forward order` and with maskable interrupts disabled.

 The fatal extension should be extremely careful with respect to the RTEMS directives it calls.
 Depending on the system termination source, the system